aliaziz/realogyRepo/README.md

 ## Testing

-Adhering to the testing conventions, the project will include 70% Unit tests, 20% Integration tests and 10% End to End tests.
 These are the libraries used:

 * **Unit Tests**